What is menopause?

 Monk’s pepper (Vitex agnus castus) helps regulate the body’s hormone balance and can help to stabilize menstrual fluctuations.
 It is mainly used during pre-menopause if a woman is experiencing irregular monthly cycles.
 It helps relieve menopausal symptoms before menstruation and has a balancing effect on the cycle.

-Products made with monk’s pepper, such as prefemin® can be purchased from your pharmacist or chemist.
+Products made with monk’s pepper can be purchased from your pharmacist or chemist.

 Soya and red clover